Trump warns Kim Jong Un, says US policy toward North Korea 'didn't work'

 TRUMP TWEETS 'ONLY ONE THING WILL WORK' ON NORTH KOREA

-The president has repeatedly criticized the U.S. diplomatic strategy when it pertains to North Korea, continuously saying that “talking is not the answer.”
+The president has repeatedly criticized the U.S. diplomatic strategy as it pertains to North Korea, continuously saying that “talking is not the answer.”
 He seemingly rebuked Secretary of State Rex Tillerson a week ago, saying he was “wasting his time trying to negotiate with Little Rocket Man.”

 “Save your energy Rex, we’ll do what has to be done!”
 Trump tweeted last weekend.